hcientist/OnlinePythonTutor/v3/docs/project-ideas.md

 https://github.com/pgbovine/OnlinePythonTutor/blob/master/v3/docs/project-ideas.md

-These projects are listed roughly in order of difficulty.

 Email philip@pgbovine.net if you're interested in working on anything here, or if you have other project ideas.

+# Stylistic

-## Enable beautiful printouts of OPT visualizations (easy)
+## Beautiful print-outs of OPT visualizations

 A lot of instructors want to print out their OPT visualizations to make handouts or lecture notes for students.